someengineering/fixinventory/plugins/k8s/README.md

 ## Usage
 When the collector is enabled (`--collector k8s`) it will automatically collect the current active context if any exists.
 Optionally a list of contexts to collect can be supplied using `--k8s-context contextA contextB contextC ...`.
-If a config file (`--k8s-config`) is supplied it will be used instead of the default `~/.kube/config`.
+To collect all contexts in the config file without having to specify each, use `--k8s-all-contexts` If a config file (`--k8s-config`) is supplied it will be used instead of the default `~/.kube/config`.

 Alternatively or in addition Kubernetes Clusters can be specified entirely on the commandline using e.g.